surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 #### 16: How to stick with good habits everyday:

-Track your progress with a habit track as progress is the biggest motivation to adopt any new habits.
+Track your progress with a habit tracker as progress is the biggest motivation to adopt any new habits.
 Do not miss the habits more than once and fallback to habit asap.

 #### 17: How accountability partner can change everything.